weronicag/weronicag/README.md

 # Hi, I'm Weronica 👋
 **About me**

-- 🔭 I’m currently working **as a Data Scientist at Lemonade.**

-- 📄 Know about my experiences **check out my GitHub Page.**

-- 💬 Ask me about **my favorite topic - anything Data Science or Machine Learning related.**
+Welcome to my portfolio!
+Here, you can discover my projects during my Data Science Master's program at the University of San Francisco and get insights into my current role as a Data Scientist at Lemonade.

 **Background**

-I graduated from the University of San Francisco with a Master of Science in Data Science and a Bachelor of Arts in Business Administration from Brooklyn College.
-I currently work as a Data Scientist at Lemonade; Here, I design, build, and deploy various machine learning models end-to-end.
-I enjoy working on all stages of the data science lifecycle and have experience working on a broad range of data-driven solutions, including Computer Vision, Risk / Fraud Models, and Pricing Optimization.
+I hold a Master of Science in Data Science from the University of San Francisco and a Bachelor of Arts in Business Administration from Brooklyn College.
+I currently work as a Data Scientist at Lemonade, where I work on end-to-end design, development, and deployment of machine learning models.
+With a passion for all aspects of the data science lifecycle, I possess extensive experience in creating data-driven solutions across various domains using algorithms such as GLMs (Generalized Linear Models), Boosted Trees (XGBoost), and Computer Vision (PyTorch / ResNet).

 <h3 align="left">Connect with me:</h3>
 <p align="left">